rmcelreath/statrethinking_winter2019/README.md

 1. Original [repo](https://github.com/rmcelreath/statrethinking_winter2019) for the course.
 2. Original `rethinking` package [repo](https://github.com/rmcelreath/rethinking).
-3. The `pymc3` repo contains a resources [section](https://github.com/pymc-devs/resources/tree/master/Rethinking) were you can find the exercises for the first edition of the Rethinking Statistics book (the book, not the course) done in `pymc3`.
+3. The `pymc3` repo contains a resources [section](https://github.com/pymc-devs/resources/tree/master/Rethinking) where you can find the exercises for the first edition of the Rethinking Statistics book (the book, not the course) done in `pymc3`.
 It's a bit outdated but still a very good resource.
 4. A. Solomon Kurz re-wrote the whole book exercises using a great `R` package called [`brms`](https://github.com/paul-buerkner/brms).
 You can find this extensive and amazing work [here](https://github.com/ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse) and [here](https://bookdown.org/ajkurz/Statistical_Rethinking_recoded/).

 # Notebooks